 All parents support their children, but Charles really puts his money where his mouth is.
 According to recent reports, Prince Charles pays out £1 million a year to support his two adult sons, Princes William and Harry, as well as their dependents and staff.
-Harry just quit the military and went to Africa to help conservation efforts, and William is an air ambulance pilot.
 Neither makes enough to support the kinds of travel and living that royalty requires.

 5. NOT PAYING ENOUGH IN TAXES